etstieber/Loan-Stars/README.md

 ## Introduction  <a name="introduction"></a>

-The main goal of this project is to explore efficient machine learning models that can best predict loan defaults using data such as standard loan factors, macroeconomic data, and market conditions.
+The main goal of this project is to explore machine learning models that can best predict loan defaults using data such as standard loan factors, macroeconomic data, and market conditions.

 ## Methodology <a name="meth"></a>